Updates, commentary, training and advice on immigration and asylum law

 34K.
 Where a decision on an application for permission to stay has not been made and the applicant travels outside the common travel area their application will be treated as withdrawn on the date the applicant left the common travel area.

 This is very much in line with what the Home Office has been doing anyway, but the old rule was worded so as to undermine the legal basis for treating applications as withdrawn in some cases.
 Specifically, the rule did not seem to apply to people who had never handed over their passport as part of the application, such as those able to scan it using an app.
 The Home Office thought that para 34K did, or at any rate should, apply in such cases.
-So it has now changed the rule to shore up the legal basis for treating all departures from the UK as voiding a pending application.
+So it has now changed the rule to shore up the legal basis for treating all departures from the UK as withdrawing any pending application.

 All of the above changes took effect from 6 October 2021.
 There are provisions for the application to be decided under the old rules if made before that date.